philschmid/philschmid/README.md

 Currently I am working as a machine learning engineer and tech lead at Hugging Face to democratize artificial intelligence through open source and open science..

+I am leading our collaboration and partnership with AWS and I am the Tech Lead for our new Inference Solution 🤗 Infinity.

 In the past I designed and implemented cloud-native machine learning architectures for fin-tech and insurance companies.

+In June 2021 I became the first German [AWS ML Hero](https://aws.amazon.com/de/developer/community/heroes/philipp-schmid/) 🦸🏻‍♂️

-I found my passion for cloud concepts and machine learning 3 years ago.
+I found my passion for cloud concepts and machine learning 5 years ago.
 Since then I never stopped learning.
 Currently, I am focusing myself in the area NLP and how to leverage models like BERT, Roberta and GPT2 to generate business value.

-In June 2021 I became an official [AWS ML Hero](https://aws.amazon.com/de/developer/community/heroes/philipp-schmid/) 🦸🏻‍♂️

-I love to design solution oriented, scalable, efficient architectures to solve real business problems.
-I believe that machine learning can support any company in any area at any time.

 I write about all the stuff i am working under [philschmid.de](https://www.philschmid.de) and you can finde me on twitter under @[_philschmid.de](https://twitter.com/_philschmid)